What’s the most wonderful time of the year?

 He begins in early December scanning both ends of the lake — the Haw River side or the Farrington Point end — where he believes the fish turn the earliest.
 Then, he focuses on the mid-lake area as the month progresses and fish meet in the middle.

-“I’m using live minnows most of the time on a single-dropper rig, but you could use a Carolina rig,” said Griffin.
+“I’m using live minnows most of the time on a single-dropper rig.
+But you could use a Carolina rig,” said Griffin.
 “I tie it on 15-pound braid with a 20-pound fluorocarbon leader.
-The hook should be tied on with a loop knot — so that the minnow can swim more freely about 20 inches above a 3/8-ounce bell sinker.
+The hook should be tied on with a loop knot.
+That allows the minnow to swim more freely about 20 inches above a 3/8-ounce bell sinker.
 I also like to vertical-jig a Jack Slap from Catch Outdoors when the fishing is good.
 It’s a tail-spinner made out of tungsten.

 JOIN THE CLUB, get unlimited access for $2.99/month